Package Functions Help

 • ...: Other param

-• P.adj: If pass an origin data.frame from original enriched result, you can specify the P-adjust value cut off.
+• P.adj: (Only works with origin data.frame) If pass an origin data.frame from original enriched result, you can specify the P-adjust value cut off.
 If is null, default is 0.05.
 When passing EnrichGT_obj, this filter is previously done by egt_recluster_analysis.

 • low.col: the color for the lowest